 This could include a power analysis or an arbitrary constraint such as time, money, or personnel.

 This sample size rationale is based on time and money.
 For undergraduate students, time to recruit and test participants is of concern if exceeding the sample size described.
+100 participants also allows us to reach the central limit theorem to compare distributions.

 For participants recruited via Amazon Mechanical Turk, budget restrictions allow us to afford to pay up to 1,000 participants.

 Stopping rule (required)